wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/maintain-disks-volumes/includes/3-understand-disk-optimization.md

 To optimize a volume or drive manually, or to change the automatic optimization schedule, right-click a volume in File Explorer, select Properties, select the Tools tab, and then select Optimize.
 You can perform the following tasks:

- -  Change settings, which allows you to:
+ -  Change settings, which allow you to:

      -  Enable or disable the automated optimization.
      -  Specify the automated optimization frequency.